The Best Investment Idea For Kids: The Two-Box System

 The primary answer to this question is that my program is really about developing responsible financial habits, not only growing wealth at a young age.
 They’ll have created wealth themselves through their own discipline.
 So they’ll know wealth is not an easy-come proposition and are less likely to have an easy-go attitude about it.
 In other words, their very financial character has been molded from the beginning, so going on a spending spree would feel “unnatural” to them.

-Don’t forget the intangible benefits: your kids will never have to worry about not having enough money in their lives-no matter what careers they choose.
-They’ll have more options professionally, in terms of travel and education.
-And from a very young age, they’ll learn from experience the kinds of things they can achieve with a little discipline.
+Don’t forget the intangible benefits: your kids could never have to worry about not having enough money in their lives-no matter what careers they choose.
+They could have more options professionally, in terms of travel and education.
+And from a very young age, they can learn from experience the kinds of things they can achieve with a little discipline.